dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * Classes may implement *multiple interfaces* (comma-separated) at the same time
 * Interfaces may *extend* other interfaces (multiple ones at the same time, comma-separated)
 * Not surprisingly, interfaces can only extend other interfaces, and *cannot inherit from classes*
-* Compared to abstract classes, interfaces trade constructors for *multiple interface inheritance*
+* Compared to abstract classes, interfaces "trade constructors for multiple interface inheritance"

 Consider the following interfaces: